openvinotoolkit/open_model_zoo/demos/gesture_recognition_demo/python/README.md

 Run the application with the `-h` option to see the following usage message:

 ```
-usage: gesture_recognition_demo.py [-h] -m_a ACTION_MODEL -m_d DETECTION_MODEL
-                                   -i INPUT [-o OUTPUT] [-limit OUTPUT_LIMIT]
-                                   -c CLASS_MAP [-s SAMPLES_DIR]
-                                   [-t ACTION_THRESHOLD] [-d DEVICE]
-                                   [--no_show] [-u UTILIZATION_MONITORS]
+usage: gesture_recognition_demo.py [-h] -m_a ACTION_MODEL -m_d DETECTION_MODEL -i INPUT [-o OUTPUT] [-limit OUTPUT_LIMIT] -c CLASS_MAP [-s SAMPLES_DIR] [-t ACTION_THRESHOLD] [-d DEVICE] [--no_show] [-u UTILIZATION_MONITORS]

 Options:
   -h, --help            Show this help message and exit.
   -m_a ACTION_MODEL, --action_model ACTION_MODEL
                         Required.
-Path to an .xml file with a trained gesture
+Path to an .xml file with a trained gesture recognition model.
-                        recognition model.
   -m_d DETECTION_MODEL, --detection_model DETECTION_MODEL
                         Required.
-Path to an .xml file with a trained person
+Path to an .xml file with a trained person detector model.
-                        detector model.
   -i INPUT, --input INPUT
                         Required.
-Path to a video file or a device node of a
+Path to a video file or a device node of a web-camera.
-                        webcam.
   -o OUTPUT, --output OUTPUT
                         Optional.
 Name of the output file(s) to save.
   -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
                         Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored.
   -c CLASS_MAP, --class_map CLASS_MAP
                         Required.
 Path to a file with gesture classes.
   -s SAMPLES_DIR, --samples_dir SAMPLES_DIR
                         Optional.
-Path to a directory with video samples of
+Path to a directory with video samples of gestures.
-                        gestures.
   -t ACTION_THRESHOLD, --action_threshold ACTION_THRESHOLD
                         Optional.
-Threshold for the predicted score of an
+Threshold for the predicted score of an action.
-                        action.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on: CPU,
-                        GPU, HDDL or MYRIAD.
-The demo will look for a
-                        suitable plugin for device specified (by default, it
-                        is CPU).
+Specify a device to infer on (the list of available devices is shown below).
+Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
+Use '-d MULTI:<comma-separated_devices_list>'
+                        format to specify MULTI plugin.
+Default is CPU
   --no_show             Optional.
 Do not visualize inference results.
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.